-The network inspector feature is available in the debug builds created with MABS 6.0 and later.
+The network inspector is available in the debug builds created with MABS 6.0 and later.
 For apps built with the earlier versions of MABS, use Web Inspector in Safari.

 Enabling and opening the network inspection on iOS